purescript-halogen/purescript-halogen/docs/3 - Handling effects.md

       pure next

 ```

+A runnable version of this is available in the [`effects-aff-ajax` example](../examples/effects-aff-ajax/).

 As with the `Eff`-based example, we've populated the `m` type variables with `Aff`.
 This time we're going to rely on the [`MonadAff`][Control.Monad.Aff.Class.MonadAff] instance and use [`liftAff`][Control.Monad.Aff.Class.liftAff]: